workadventure/workadventure/docs/map-building/tiled-editor/publish/wa-hosted.md

   </TabItem>
 </Tabs>

-:::caution Uploading maps overwrites existing files!
+:::caution Uploading maps overwrites existing files !
 When you upload files to the WorkAdventure server, all the files in the directory specified will be removed and replaced by your new files.
 If you keep the "directory" empty, this means that all the files in your world will be removed and replaced by your new files.
 :::

 After answering these questions, the script will start to upload your directory.
-To be sure that it worked, you need to see something like this in your terminal : 'Upload done successfully'
+To be sure that it worked, you need to see something like this in your terminal : `Upload done successfully !`

 Now for every change you only just have to commit and push all your changes !
 Just wait a few minutes, and your map will be propagated automatically on your server.

 :::info
-Your settings have been saved in a `.env` file (except the API key that was saved in the `.env.secret` file).
+Your settings have been saved in a `.env` file (except the map storage API key that was saved in the `.env.secret` file).
 Should you need to change them, you can edit these files.
 :::